graphdbexperiments/er_graph_experiments/README.md

 - MySQL 8.0.0

-The TPC-H benchmark and generator is provided on the official [TPC website](https://www.tpc.org/tpch/).
+Information on the TPC-H benchmark can be found in the [dataset folder](https://github.com/graphdbexperiments/er_graph_experiments/tree/main/datasets).
+Further details including the dataset and query generator are provided on the official [TPC website](https://www.tpc.org/tpch/).

 ## Experiments: